lando/acquia/docs/index.md

 [Acquia](https://www.acquia.com/) is the Enterprise Digital Experience Platform designed to help you build Drupal experiences that engage customers, enhance conversions and help your business stand out.

-Lando provides a snazzy integration that:
+Lando provides an integration that:

-* Closely mimics Acquia's stack, versions and environment locally
+* Closely mimics Acquia's stack, versions, and environment locally
-* Allows you to easily `pull` your Acquia site down locally
+* Allows you to easily [`pull`](./sync.md#pulling) your Acquia site down locally
-* Allows you to easily `push` your changes back to Acquia
+* Allows you to easily [`push`](./sync.md#pushing) your changes back to Acquia
-* Installs `drush`, `acli` and other power tools.
+* Installs `drush`, `acli`, and other useful development tools.

-However, in order to profit, **you must** have an account and a site on Acquia to be able to use this recipe.
+To use this recipe, you must have an account and a site on Acquia.
 If you don't, you can sign up [here](https://accounts.acquia.com/sign-up?path=&site=cloud).

 You can report any issues or feedback [over here](https://github.com/lando/acquia/issues/new/choose) or check out the [support page](./support.md).